tatami-galaxy/vlm-interp/docs/thoughts.md

 - How do decoder only VLMs with pre-trained backbones interpret image tokens in the language space
     - [Tuned Lens](https://arxiv.org/pdf/2303.08112), [VLM Logit Lens](https://arxiv.org/pdf/2410.02762v1), other methods?
-    - Can compositionality failure cases be traced to the image token representations?
+    - Can compositionality failure cases be traced to the image token representations
-    - Does better compositionality/image understanding help in purely linguistic tasks?
+    - Does better compositionality/image understanding (grounding?) help in purely linguistic tasks
         - Papers?